 My Money, My Future

 My Money, My Future (MMMF) provides a template for an engaging summative project for secondary students.
 Whether teachers are working with students in a semestered class or even if students are learning at home, this project is a fun way for youth to explore a topic of interest and share their learning with an audience.

 My Money, My Future challenges youth to draw upon their creativity, talents, skills, and passion to create a new resource that could be used to teach other youth about money and how to achieve a healthy financial future.
 The resource can be a video, a podcast, a play, a booklet, a PowerPoint presentation, a whiteboard animation, a song, a piece of art, an ad, a poem, a website, a video game, an app; the possibilities are wide open!

 How to Start

 - If you choose to engage your students in this project, please let us know!
 The SaskMoney team is excited to support you and your students through this challenge.
 Use the form at the bottom of the page to contact us, or email [email protected].

 - Check back soon as more documents to support effective instruction will be shared!

-- The Judges’ Rubric is what will be used to evaluate projects that are submitted for the national competition.
-It could certainly be used as a classroom assessment tool.
+- The Judges’ Rubric is what was used to evaluate projects that were submitted for past national competitions.

-- Rubrics could also be adjusted for classroom evaluation to match a specific module’s outcome and indicators more closely.
+- Rubrics could be adjusted for classroom evaluation to match a specific module’s outcome and indicators more closely.